Bulliby/GitGraph/README.md

 You can see it at [gitgraph.wellsguillaume.fr](https://gitgraph.wellsguillaume.fr).

 It also rely on a PHP server who handle the authentication process.
-This is a docker container that you can find : [here on dockerhub](https://hub.docker.com/r/waxer/oauth_github) with his dockerfile : [here](https://github.com/Bulliby/docker/tree/master/oauthGithub)
+This is a docker container that you can find : [here on dockerhub](https://hub.docker.com/r/waxer/gitgraph) with his dockerfile : [here](https://github.com/Bulliby/docker/tree/master/oauthGithub)

 ![screenshot of Single Page Application](gitgraph.png)

 ## Installation

 * `npm install`
+* `npm run build_prod`